 A simple route looks like this:

-- Before dawn: Travel to Toyosu Market for the tuna auction viewing areas.
+- Before dawn: Travel to Toyosu Market for the tuna auction viewing areas on a market opening day.

 - Early morning: Watch the auction from the designated visitor areas.
-Closer observation areas may require advance application or lottery entry.
+Closer observation may require advance application and is not guaranteed.

 - After the auction: Move from Toyosu to Tsukiji Outer Market.